pydy/pydy-tutorial-human-standing/README.rst

 your operating system.
 After Anaconda is installed, update various packages to the latest versions by issuing this command in a terminal::

-   $ conda update numpy scipy sympy matplotlib ipython-notebook ipywidgets
+   $ conda update numpy scipy sympy matplotlib notebook ipywidgets

 Now install the latest PyDy with::

-   $ conda install -c pydy pydy
+   $ conda install -c conda-forge pydy

 MathJax
 -------